vivek-nexus/check-webspeech-voice-availability/README.md

 declare global {
     interface Window {
-        isLanguageVoiceSupported: any; // Declare the function globally }
+        isAtLeastOneVoiceAvailable: any; // Declare the function globally }
 }